epinio/docs/docs/references/git_configuration.md

 # Git Configuration

-Since version **1.10.0**, Epinio supports Git configuration.
+Starting with version **1.10.0**, Epinio supports Git configurations.

-You can provide for each git host particular settings, to clone private repositories, skip the SSL verification, or provide your own certificate bundle.
+Configurations provide information enabling the cloning of private repositories, disabling of SSL verification, or extending verification through a custom bundle of certificates.
+All on a per git host (+user/org, +repository) basis.

 A Git configuration is a Kubernetes secret with the `epinio.io/api-git-credentials: "true"` label.